nrwl/nx/docs/react/guides/storybook-plugin.md

 ```
 module.exports = {
   stories: [],
-  addons: [],
+  addons: ['@storybook/addon-knobs/register'],
 };
 ```

 - If you have any addons in the `addons.js` file, add them in the `addons` array in the `main.js` file.
-If you are using the default generated files without any changes, you should not have any addons.
+If you are using the default generated files without any changes, you should only have the `@storybook/addon-knobs/register` addon, which we already put in the array.
 You can now delete the `addons.js` file.

 - The other two files remain unchanged.